Shopify Locations

 4. If the Shopify locations are downloaded successfully, you will see a message show up on your screen.

-Map Location to Sellercloud Warehouses
+Map Locations to Sellercloud Warehouses

-To map Shopify locations to your Sellercloud warehouses:
+To map Shopify Locations to your Sellercloud Warehouses:

 3. In the Channel Warehouse Code dropdown, choose your desired warehouse selection.